Model building, textile design, furniture construction, industrial design

 Acrylic plastic, foils and films, wood, cardboard, plastics, MDF, paper, PMMA, polystyrene, foam, synthetic materials, textiles, veneer, and more.
 Many different materials are used in digital processing, including cardboard, paper, MDF, wood and acrylic.
 But also textiles, plastics, polystyrene and films can be perfectly processed.
 Moreover, it is not necessary to take into account the diameter of the spot size.
 Depending on the lens used, the laser beam is approximately 0.1mm wide.
 Practically every shape can be cut with the laser.

 Laser cutter FabLabs and schools

 At fablabs, universities and schools, MetaQuip laser cutting machines are used for model building, textile design, furniture construction or, for example, industrial design.
 In addition, these machines can also be perfectly engraved.
-Laser technology offers a large degree of design freedom and delivers quick results.
+Laser technology offers a large degree of design freedom and delivers fast results.
 Also ideal for the realization of art projects.

 Prototyping and industrial design

 Due to the flexible nature of the laser, it is very suitable for experimental setups and the construction of prototypes.
 Designs are sent directly from the CAD program to the laser.
 This results in quick results and you can walk through the design process very quickly until the end result is perfect.
 The speed that can be achieved with such an iterative design process can actually be realized in no other way (with the exception of perhaps 3D printing).